 It gives you the option to choose from built-in and popular third-party payment processors.
 Subscriptions start at $69 a month—a mid-range price point for iPad POS systems—making it an excellent option for small, fast-paced operations, like bakeries and wine bars, that want inventory tracking in an affordable package.

-TouchBistro is an incredibly streamlined restaurant POS at a competitive price point.
-It is regularly ranked as one of our favorite restaurant POS systems.
-It supports multiple payment processors so that you can shop around for the best rates.
+TouchBistro is an incredibly streamlined restaurant POS at a competitive price point and regularly ranks as one of our top-recommended POS systems.
+It supports multiple payment processors so you can shop around for the best rates.

 In particular, we recommend TouchBistro for: